yandex-cloud/docs/en/legal/specific-terms/network-load-balancer.md

 (b) network traffic distribution;

-(c) other functional features of the Service, which CloudIL at its sole discretion makes available to Customer.
+(c) other functional features of the Service, which Nebius at its sole discretion makes available to Customer.
 The full list of functional features is available to Customer on Site and / or in Management Console.

 1.3.
 Service Level is determined for the Service in accordance with SLA.